Gordon, John and Taitt, John and Richard

 John Gordon's next recorded commission, for the Duke of Gordon, illustrates the variety of services he offered.
 Gordon supplied furniture and upholstery for the Duke's London houses between the years 1747 and 1753.
 As well as undertaking repairs, he provided a wide range of goods from a cradle to a house for two goats, a child's painted cart, and a mahogany hardboard for cutting cucumbers.
 For Sanston House, Gordon received a grander order which included 12 beds with bedding, numerous carpets and 2 dozen wainscot hall chairs.
 In 1750, however, a dispute arose between the Duke and Gordon, who had been asked to supply furniture and furnishings to the Duke's house in Upper Grosvenor St, leased from the Earl of Holderness.
 He had been instructed by the Duke to take possession of the house while His Grace was in Scotland and to supply some furniture together with Alexander Dingwall, cm.
 Gordon is alleged to have dismissed Dingwall, and to have exceeded his instructions, supplying furnishings totalling over £863 in the Duke's absence.
 Gordon was faced with ruin and in June 1750, the Duke paid on account £100 and a note for £600.
-He called in two arbitrators, tradesmen of character, who made a detailed appraisal [Scottish RO, GD44/49/20/16] and concluded he had overcharged £170 11s on a grand total of £1,226 19s 9d.
-[Scottish RO, GD44/49/20/3]
+He called in two arbitrators, tradesmen of character, who made a detailed appraisal.

 In 1753 John Gordon, upholder and cm in the parish of St James, Westminster, renounced all claims ‘on the estate of Cosmo George, late Duke of Gordon’.
-[Scottish RO, GD44/ 51/309/4/77] The official document was dated 24 April 1753, and on that same day the Dowager Duchess, widow of the Duke, paid him £431 16s.
+The official document was dated 24 April 1753, and on that same day the Dowager Duchess, widow of the Duke, paid him £431 16s.

 It may be that this dispute caused a severe financial setback and/or forced Gordon into the greater security of a partnership, but for whatever reason, there is no further record of John Gordon for the years 1756–67.
 He may, however, be the ‘Mr. Gordon, upholder … to Sir William Chambers’ who is listed as a subscriber to Chambers's Treatise on Civil Architecture, 1759.
 There is a possibility that at this time John Gordon was associated with the William Gordon, cm who is named as a subscriber to Chippendale's Director, 1754.
 Other than a reference in the app. reg. to a ‘Jn Bencroft app. to Wm Gordom of St James Westminster, carv. £20’ in 1762, there is no further clue to the identity of William Gordon.

-It could also be that during these years John Gordon was in partnership with Thomas Landall, cm of Little Argyle St. A tradecard of c.
+It could also be that during these years John Gordon was in partnership with Thomas Landall, cm of Little Argyle St. A trade card of c.
 1750 advertises ‘Landall & Gordon Joyners, Cabinet and chairmakers at ye Griffin & Chair in Little Argyle Street by Swallow St Makes all sorts of Tables, Chairs, setteebeds, looking glasses, picture frames, window blinds and all sorts of cabinet work’.
-[Heal] The next certain information we have about John Gordon, however, is found in the accounts for a commission for the Earl of Coventry at Croome Court, Worcs., in 1767.
-Gordon was now in partnership with John Taitt whose earlier career is undocumented.
+Between 1766 and 1773 the Rate Books reveal that Gordon and Landall occupied adjacent premises in Little St Martin’s Lane; in 1774 Landall remained but Gordon had moved.
+By this Gordon had established another partnership with John Taitt, whose earlier career is undocumented.
+In 1767 the pair first supplied furniture to the Earl of Coventry at Croome Court.
 The Croome Court bills were submitted in 1767 and 1769 and are signed for ‘Mr. Gordon & self John Taitt’.
 They reveal that the firm had supplied among other items a very grand suite of carved and gilded Neo-classical furniture.